The US just saw its lowest Covid-19 daily case count since October. But here's why experts are still worried - KTVZ

 And experts worry that if Americans let their guards down — especially now with variants circulating — there could be another surge coming.

-While the Centers for Disease Control and Prevention continues to recommend Americans avoid travel if they can, the past weekend was one of the busiest for air travel in more than a month, with more than four million people flying since Thursday.
+While the US Centers for Disease Control and Prevention continues to recommend Americans avoid travel if they can, the past weekend was one of the busiest for air travel in more than a month, with more than 4 million people flying since Thursday.

 CDC data shows more than 1,100 cases of the highly contagious B.1.1.7 variant — first detected in the UK — have been reported in the US.
 The agency has previously warned the strain will see rapid growth in early 2021 and will likely become the predominant variant by March.